beastrc/learn-web3_dapp/markdown/tezos/SET_CONTRACT_VALUE.md

 # 🏋️ Challenge

 {% hint style="tip" %}
-In `pages/api/tezos/setter.ts`, implement the function and try to increment the value stored in the smart contract by one.
+In `pages/api/tezos/setter.ts`, implement the function and try to increment the value stored in the smart contract by 1.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**